-Topics Joint Meeting of the Drug Evaluation Committee and the Pharmaceutical Affairs Committee for 2021" was held.
+Topics Joint Assembly of Drug Evaluation Committee and Regulatory Affairs Committee for 2021" was held

-The "FY2021 Joint Meeting of the Drug Evaluation Committee and Pharmaceutical Affairs Committee" was held on April 19, 2021 at Muromachi Mitsui Hall & Conference (Chuo-ku, Tokyo).
-In FY2020, the spring meeting was postponed to November 2020 due to the spread of the novel coronavirus, but in FY2021, the meeting was held at the same time as usual.
-However, in view of the situation in which the new coronavirus infection has not yet been contained, approximately 50 executives of the Pharmaceutical Manufacturers Association of Japan, the Pharmaceutical Evaluation Committee of the Pharmaceutical Manufacturers Association of Japan, and the Pharmaceutical Affairs Committee participated at the venue as in the previous meeting, while approximately 550 members of the other committees participated online.
+The "FY2021 Joint Assembly of Drug Evaluation Committee and Regulatory Affairs Committee" was held on April 19, 2021 at Muromachi Mitsui Hall & Conference (Chuo-ku, Tokyo).
+In FY2020, the Spring Assembly was postponed to November 2020 due to the spread of the novel coronavirus, but in FY2021, the Assembly was held at the same time as usual.
+However, in light of the situation in which the new coronavirus infection has not yet been contained, approximately 50 executives of the JPMA, Drug Evaluation Committee, and Regulatory Affairs Committee participated at the venue as in the previous meeting, while approximately 550 members of the other committees participated online.
 The meeting was a real sense of the dawn of the new normal.

 The venue

-The Joint General Meeting was opened with an opening address by Yuji Kashiwatani, Chairman of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PAPJ).
+The Assembly was opened with an opening address by Yuji Kashitani, Chairperson of the JPMA Regulatory Affairs Committee.
 The special lectures were given by Mr. Fumio Yamamoto, Deputy Director General, Minister's Secretariat of the Ministry of Health, Labour and Welfare (MHLW) and four others, and one from the Ministry of Education, Culture, Sports, Science and Technology (MEXT), for a total of five lecturers.
 This was a valuable opportunity to obtain comprehensive information on the latest pharmaceutical administration, including the current status and challenges of the pharmaceutical industry, including the development of a vaccine for new-type coronavirus infection.

 Contents of Lectures